 With Home Insurance from John Lewis Finance, our Gold Cover provides up to £3,000 cover for single items, and up to £40,000 to cover all your valuables.
 Any valuable item worth over £3,000 needs to be individually specified.

 Our Specialist Home Insurance offers unlimited cover for single items (depending on value, items may need to be specified), with no maximum limit for total valuables.
 We also offer Specialist Contents Insurance for fine art and antiques.

 Cover for personal possessions anywhere in the world

 Accidental damage to both buildings and contents

 A 24-hour Home Emergency service that provides cover for labour and parts

-Our Home Insurance policies can include these optional extras and more, as well as providing the service you’d expect from John Lewis.
+Our Bronze, Silver and Gold Home Insurance policies can include these optional add-ons and more, as well as providing the service you’d expect from John Lewis.

 John Lewis Finance, John Lewis Home Insurance and John Lewis & Partners are all trading names of John Lewis plc.
 Registered office: 171 Victoria Street, London SW1E 5NN.
 Registered in England and Wales (Registered Company Number 233462).
 John Lewis plc is an appointed representative of Munich Re Digital Partners Limited, a company authorised and regulated by the Financial Conduct Authority to carry on insurance distribution activities.